mendix/docs/content/en/docs/developerportal/app-insights/mini-surveys.md

    * If the mini survey has the status of **Draft**, you can edit everything in the mini survey.
 To edit the mini survey, click **Edit Draft** on the upper-right corner of the page, and then make changes.
    * If the mini survey has the status of **Scheduled**, **Active**, or **Finished**, you can only edit the **Start and End Date** and the **Toaster Placement** in the survey.
 Click **Edit Settings** and then make the changes.
 Based on the dates set, the status of the survey will update:
-     * **Scheduled** if both the start and end dates are in the future.
+     * **Scheduled** – if both the start and end dates are in the future.
-     * **Active** if the Start date is in the past and the end date in the future.
+     * **Active** – if the atart date is in the past and the end date in the future.
 Keep in mind that only one survey can be active at a time for each Survey Location.
-     * **Finished** if both the start and end date are in the past.
+     * **Finished** – if both the start and end date are in the past.

 ### Implementing a Mini Survey {#implement-survey}